The experiences that led these U.S. abortion opponents to activism

 The Jackson, Mississippi, resident has dedicated much of the four decades since trying to sway public opinion against abortion.

 About 60% of Americans say abortion should be legal in all or most cases.
-Even so, McMillan and fellow anti-abortion advocates have successfully pushed for legislation such as her state's 15-week abortion ban, which spurred the legal battle that is expected to end with the Supreme Court overhauling federal abortion rights.
+Even so, McMillan and fellow anti-abortion advocates successfully pushed for legislation such as her state's 15-week abortion ban, which spurred the legal battle that led to the Supreme Court ending federal protections for abortion.

-“Who would have thought that Mississippi’s 15-week limit on abortions would be at the Supreme Court level?
-I certainly didn’t,” McMillan said.
+McMillan, who serves as vice president on the Pro-Life Mississippi board, said the organization was dedicated to getting practical support for women struggling in pregnancy.

-Now serving as vice president on the Pro-Life Mississippi board, McMillan said the organization's leaders were dedicated to getting support for women struggling in pregnancy.
+"While this was a necessary step in continuing to build a culture of life in America, there is still a lot of work to be done," she said after the ruling.

 She hopes one day there will be a "personhood amendment" to the U.S. Constitution that says what to her has long been obvious: "Human life begins at conception and has the same inalienable rights that born people have."